Skip to content

 text, categoricalvalue_text"Great product!"

-nps, csat, rating, numbervalue_number9
+nps, csat, ces, rating, numbervalue_number9

 booleanvalue_booleantrue